protesilaos/iosevka-comfy/README.md

 ## Build information

 Iosevka Comfy is configured in accordance with the documentation of the upstream project.
-This practically means that we define our `private-build-plans.toml`, install the `npm` dependencies, and then build the `.ttf` files with something like the following for each
+This practically means that (i) [we clone the official repo](https://github.com/be5invis/iosevka), (ii) define our `private-build-plans.toml` at its root, (iii) install the `npm` dependencies, and (iv) build the `.ttf` files with something like the following for each variant (run from the root of the project):
-variant:

 ```sh
 npm run build -- ttf::iosevka-comfy